 AMD Vega release date

-AMD previously confirmed they would be releasing Vega graphics cards in the first half of 2017 and, seeing as they’ve already shown a working Vega 10 GPU at the last year's New Horizon event for their Ryzen CPUs, it doesn’t look like it'll be long before the full stack gets released.
+AMD previously confirmed they would be releasing Vega graphics cards in the first half of 2017 and, seeing as they’ve already shown a working Vega 10 GPU at last year's New Horizon event for their Ryzen CPUs, it doesn’t look like it'll be long before the full stack gets released.

 AMD also announced the Vega GPU in their professional-class Radeon Instinct deep learning accelerators at the start of December 2016.
 The top-end Instinct card is the MI25, which is a Vega Frontier Edition by any other name, and likely represents the fastest Vega can go right now.